 Poor urban planning, no vehicle emission standards, air, and water pollution and other environmental issues keep lowering the quality of life, causing severe health problems for the citizens and residents until this day.

 After spending some time in the country we realized it was difficult for us to stay there on a long-term basis.
 We could feel it in the air, could see how dirty rivers and lakes were.
 Honestly, it even became somewhat tough to remain positive over the trash matter.

 I think we just got too sensitive after observing for some time how the quality of life in Vietnam suffered because of the trash and pollution.
 And there was no way for us to change any of that.
 We either had to accept that fact and live with it or move along.
 To be honest, it was really challenging to come to terms with so polluted environment.
 So we chose the latter.

 Living in Vietnam Will Never Make Us Locals

-No matter how long you live in Vietnam, you will be always seen as a tourist there.
+No matter how many amazing places are there to visit in Vietnam or for how long you plan to live in the country, you will be always seen as a tourist there.
 We were treated like tourists everywhere we went until the last day before the departure.
 It was not really a bad thing, but it was not also a good thing too.
 It was a bit weird.

 Even if you start speaking some basic Vietnamese, it won’t help you change the looks and the accent will be right there.
 Even though you lived there for ages, rented an apartment and rode a bike, Vietnamese people still will assume you are a tourist.
 That means you will be always approached in a touristy way.